EBay stalking scandal: Stalking and harassment

 Members of eBay's executive leadership had long been bothered by the couple's posts.
 Under pressure in early 2019 to enhance performance, the company felt a new sense of urgency.
-For example, in April 2019, eBay’s chief communications officer at the time, Steve Wymer, sent Wenig a post about how outsized Wenig's compensation was compared to typical employees, adding "we are going to crush this lady."
-One month later Wenig texted Wymer "Take her down."
+For example, in April 2019, eBay’s chief communications officer at the time, Steve Wymer, sent Wenig a post about how outsized Wenig's compensation was compared to typical employees, adding, "we are going to crush this lady."
+One month later Wenig texted Wymer, "Take her down."
 Wymer allegedly took the concerns to the head of eBay's security division, Jim Baugh, whose team began harassing the Steiners at home and online.
 Wymer texted Baugh that Ina Steiner was a "biased troll who needs to be BURNED DOWN"; that he wanted "to see ashes"; and that Baugh should do "whatever it takes."

-The Steiners were harassed and threatened both online and physically in their home by deliveries of such things as a bloody pig mask, live cockroaches and spiders, a funeral wreath, and large orders of pizza.
+The Steiners were harassed and threatened both online and physically in their home. eBay employees used fake social media accounts to send them harassing and threatening messages.
+They posted the Steiners' personal data online, including their home address, and invited strangers to come to their house by posting fake announcements for yard sales and parties. eBay employees also arranged deliveries of anonymously posted packages to the Steiners' home, which included live cockroaches and spiders, a bloody pig mask, as well as a book entitled "Grief Diaries: Surviving Loss of a Spouse" which was followed by the delivery of a funeral wreath.
 Pornographic magazines with David Steiner’s name on them were sent to a neighbor’s house.
+When the bloody pig mask was delivered to the Steiners' house, Ina Steiner received a direct message from a fake Twitter account set up by eBay employees, saying: “DO I HAVE UR ATTENTION NOW????”

-Employees flew from California to Boston so they could vandalize the couple's Natick, Massachusetts home as well as stalk their personal vehicle.
+Employees flew from California to Boston so they could vandalize the couple's home in Natick, Massachusetts, as well as stalk their personal vehicle.
 Plans were even made to break into the couple's garage and place a GPS tracker on their car.

-The stalking and harassment campaign was designed to intimidate EcommerceBytes into changing their coverage of eBay, culminating in the "White Knight Strategy" which enlisted Brian Gilbert to pretend to come to the Steiners' aid in his official eBay capacity as an attempt to win goodwill and gain their help in unmasking the person behind the Fidomaster/unsuckEBAY account.
+The stalking and harassment campaign was designed to silence the Steiners' reporting on eBay and to protect the eBay brand.
+In addition to the harassment and intimidation, eBay employees devised a "White Knight Strategy" to win their good will, which saw a senior member of eBay's Global Security Team, Brian Gilbert, reach out to the Steiners in his official capacity to offer them help with the very harassment that he and his colleagues were committing against them.